-The island of Tioman and the waters surrounding it are protected nature reserves, which has helped it retain its wild vibe.
+The island of Tioman is a protected nature reserve, which has helped it retain its wild vibe.

 Although part of the Malaysian state of Pahang, Tioman is actually reached from the Johor town of Mersing.
 There's also a direct ferry from Singapore.

-This popular Malysia holiday island has two claims to fame that continue to be hyped by media and marketers.
-One, the dramatic topography of this teardrop-shaped isle in the South China Sea was (supposedly) used as a backdrop for the 1958 movie "South Pacific," while Time magazine named it one of the world's most beautiful islands in the 1970s.
+First is the dramatic topography of this teardrop-shaped isle in the South China Sea that was (supposedly) used as a backdrop for the 1958 movie "South Pacific."
+Then Time magazine named it one of the world's most beautiful islands in the 1970s.

-Though it's now a firm fixture on the tourist trail and has lost a little of its exotic mystique, it retains --- where many of its Southeast Asian contemporaries have lost theirs --- the natural environment and wildlife that first made it famous.
+Though it's now a firm fixture on the tourist trail and has lost a little of its exotic mystique, it retains the natural environment and wildlife that first made it famous.

 First among animals, on land at least, are the giant monitor lizards that roam among the kampungs (Malay for villages) in search of food.
 Don't worry, they avoid humans.
 Most of the time.